 Employees express what they’re interested in reading about, which leads to the book choice.
 Each employee then gets to choose the book format — whether it’s an audiobook, ebook, or printed book.
 So far, they’ve read books about negotiation, personal finance, and other topics.

-The book club primarily meets via Skype or Zoom and coworkers take turns leading the discussion about what they did or didn’t like about the book.
-They also discuss how they could apply the concepts personally or professionally.
+The book club primarily meets via Skype or Zoom, and remote workers take turns leading the discussion about each They also discuss how they could apply the concepts personally or professionally in this virtual team building activity.

 “Working remotely, you get in your own island,” Way says.
 “It’s been nice to connect with members of the team, so we’re all working towards one big goal together. … We find it a fun way to build on our skills, learn new things, and get to know each other better.”

-Instead of having coworkers take turns leading book club, they could also take turns sharing videos of their special skills.
+Instead of having coworkers take turns leading book club, they could take turns sharing videos of their special skills.
 Playing a musical instrument or leading a cooking demonstration have been past examples.
+You can also use virtual team building games or contests, like who has the best holiday office or who can design the weirdest cup of coffee.
+These virtual games can help get other team members involved in the fun.

 Online graphic design tool Canva recently shifted its employees to work from home.
-While coworkers no longer see each other in the office, they’ve stayed connected through virtual movie nights and other activities.
-Each day, employees vote on a movie to watch at the same time that night and have a group discussion in Slack.
-So far, movie selections have included Sour Grapes, Your Name, and The Prestige.
+While coworkers no longer see each other in the office, they’ve stayed connected through remote movie nights and other virtual team building events.
+Employees vote on a movie to watch at the same time at night and have a group discussion in Slack.

-“We have a health and wellbeing coordinator who would normally run classes in person, and has now switched to hosting classes on Zoom,” says Liz McKenzie, Canva’s Head of PR & Communications.
+“We have a health and wellbeing coordinator who would normally run classes in person, and has now switched to hosting classes on Zoom,” says Liz McKenzie, Canva’s former head of PR & Communications.

-Other companies use online games as a team-building tool similar to how Canva hosts virtual movie nights.
+Other companies use online games as a team-building tool in ways that are similar Canva’s virtual movie nights.

 As McKenzie adds, “working from home can be difficult, especially as we adapt to a number of other changes as a result of COVID-19.
 These online team activities help keep everyone aligned and engaged.”